 Why We Must Manage Work-Related Stress

-- Stress poses major health risks like obesity, heart disease, stroke, and diabetes.
+- Stress poses major health risks, contributing to issues like obesity, heart disease, stroke, and diabetes.

-- Stress can lead to chronic inflammation, which can cause arthritis and cancer, as well as leading to heart disease and stroke.
+- Stress can lead to chronic inflammation, which can contribute to arthritis and cancer, as well as leading to heart disease and stroke.

 - Stress can cause anxiety and depression.

 - Stress can lead to fertility problems, erectile dysfunction, missed periods, and can contribute to low sex drive.
 This list goes on…

 When you’re stressed, the hypothalamus, which is the part of your brain that is basically the body’s command center, sends out a signal to initiate the release of stress hormones like adrenaline, norepinephrine, and cortisol.
 These hormones send your body into what’s called “fight or flight” mode.
 Essentially, your body is ready for battle – your muscles tense, your heart rate speeds up, your breath becomes a bit more labored.
 You’re ready and able to react to anything at a second’s notice.
 And this is all fine and good… for a brief period of time, in a crisis.

 Sometimes, the body gets stuck in that “fight of flight” mode and that’s when all those health issues like depression, headaches, digestion issues, and chronic inflammation enter the picture.
 This is why it is so vitally important to find time to stress a little less.